MinecraftFreelance/FactionShield/README.md

 mvn build
 ```

-This will create a jar file in the root directory of the repository, this can be used to put into the `/plugins` folder.
+This will create a jar file in the defined directory of the repository (discussed above), this can be used to put into the `/plugins` folder.

 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=555